Brendan-Blanchard/to-query-params/README.md

 # to-query-params
-A procedural macro and trait for converting arbitrary structs into `Vec<(&'static str, String)>` for use as query parameters.
+A procedural macro and trait for converting arbitrary structs into `Vec<(String, String)>` for use as query parameters.

 `QueryParams` is meant to simplify the conversion of arbitrary structs into query parameters, largely for use with the [Hyper](https://crates.io/crates/hyper) HTTP framework.

-The macro does no URL encoding of strings at this time, and is meant to do the work of creating the `Vec<(&'static str, String)>`, which can be tedious for large or repetitive structs.
+The macro does no URL encoding of strings at this time, and is meant to do the work of creating the `Vec<(String, String)>`, which can be tedious for large or repetitive structs.
 A method may be added to the `ToQueryParams` trait to make url encoding available in the future.